aerys/minko/README.md

 ## 2. Run

-The **smartshape-engine** doesn't have to be run.
-It is used by the other part of smartshape as a base.
+**smartshape-engine** doesn't have to be run.
+It is used by the other parts of SmartShape as a base.

 ## 3. Develop